triton-inference-server/pytriton/README.md

 ## Examples

-The [https://triton-inference-server.github.io/pytriton/latest/examples/](examples) page presents various cases of serving models using PyTriton.
+The [examples](examples) page presents various cases of serving models using PyTriton.
 You can find simple examples of running PyTorch, TensorFlow2, JAX, and simple Python models.
 Additionally, we have prepared more advanced scenarios like online learning, multi-node models, or deployment on Kubernetes using PyTriton.
 Each example contains instructions describing how to build and run the example.
 Learn more about how to use PyTriton by reviewing our examples.

 ## Useful Links